-We have found 8,523 companies that use Fortran.
+We have data on 14,503 companies that use Fortran.
 The companies using Fortran are most often found in United States and in the Higher Education industry.
-Fortran is most often used by companies with 1000-5000 employees and >1000M dollars in revenue.
-Our data for Fortran usage goes back as far as 4 years and 3 months.
+Fortran is most often used by companies with 1000-5000 employees and 1M-10M dollars in revenue.
+Our data for Fortran usage goes back as far as 7 years and 5 months.

-We use the best scanning techniques combined with advanced data science to monitor the market share of over 5,000 technology products, including Programming Languages.
+We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Programming Languages.
+By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Programming Languages category, Fortran has a market share of about 0.2%.
 Other major and competing products in this category include:

 Fortran is a general-purpose, imperative programming language that is especially suited to numeric computation and scientific computing.It is a popular language in the area of high-performance computing and is a language used for programs that benchmark and rank the world's fastest supercomputers.

-Looking at Fortran customers by industry, we find that Higher Education (12%) and Computer Software (12%) are the largest segments.
+Looking at Fortran customers by industry, we find that Higher Education (17%), Information Technology and Services (9%) and Computer Software (7%) are the largest segments.

 56% of Fortran customers are in United States and 5% are in United Kingdom.

 Of all the customers that are using Fortran, 23% are small (<50 employees), 37% are medium-sized and 39% are large (>1000 employees).